txin-y/23springNeuralNetworkProject/README.md

 This version uses the Tweet text dataset from Kaggle to classify racist or sexist tweets from other tweets.
 The dataset contains about 32k tweets and is unbalanced, with 29,720 non-hatred and 2,242 hatred tweets.

-An **advanced version** of the tweet text dataset added more illustrations and visualizations to the dataset, and fix the metric problem: due to the fact that the dataset is unbalanced, the hatred speech only accounts for 5.6% of the total dataset.
+An **advanced version** of the tweet text dataset added more illustrations and visualizations to the dataset, and fix the metric problem: because the dataset is unbalanced, the hatred speech only accounts for 5.6% of the total dataset.
 So the accuracy cannot prove the effectiveness of the network.
 So again, the ROC curve is introduced to further illustrate the results after each epoch.
-After 20 epochs, we save the 20th weights and test the unseen data with these weights which turned out to be similar to the training data.
+After 20 epochs, we save the 20th weights and test the unseen data with these weights, which were similar to the training data.

-## Comparison with different Dataset and Networks
+## Comparison with different Datasets and Networks

 ### IMDB & Tweettext

-IMDB is a built-in dataset in Pytorch and is a balanced dataset with 25K comments each train and test dataset and is relatively easy to train.
+IMDB is a built-in dataset in Pytorch and is a balanced dataset with 25K comments for each train and test dataset and is relatively easy to train.

-Tweet dataset is collected on Twitter platform and contains much more complexities than the first one, and accordingly a preprocessing is implemented.
+The tweet dataset is collected on the Twitter platform and contains much more complexities than the first one, and accordingly, a preprocessing is implemented.

 Overall, it's more difficult to train the second dataset and the performance is not as good as the first one, but it's a more practical dataset and also some ethical issues are involved which need to consider more biases and potential impacts in the future training.

 ### Simple Network & LSTM & Transformer

-The overall perfomance in this case (text classification on IMDB) is LSTM > Simple Network > Transformer.
+The overall performance in this case (text classification on IMDB) is LSTM > Simple Network > Transformer.

-Though the complexity of transformer is larger than LSTM as previously mentioned it's hard to train from scartch.
+Though the complexity of the transformer is larger than LSTM as previously mentioned it's hard to train from scratch.

 ## Experimenting with Learning Rate, Optimizer, and Hyperparameters （Version 2）
 ### Learning Rate